jessepav/lacygoill-wiki-backup/tmux/tmux.md

     bind <key> cmd1 ; cmd2

-Tmux will populate its key bindings table with:
+tmux will populate its key bindings table with:

     <key> cmd1